 Statutory paid annual leave (5.6 weeks) continues to accrue during ordinary maternity leave and additional maternity leave.

-Employers must make suitable and sufficient assessment of the health and safety risks for new and breastfeeding mothers.
+You as employers must make suitable and sufficient assessment of the health and safety risks for new and breastfeeding mothers.

-Employers must provide adequate rest and meal breaks and suitable rest facilities (note – not toilets) for breastfeeding mothers.
+You as employers must provide adequate rest and meal breaks and suitable rest facilities (note – not toilets) for breastfeeding mothers.

 Regardless of their length of service, employees dismissed when they are pregnant or on maternity leave are entitled to receive written reasons for their dismissal without having to request them.